Thursday, February 28, 2013

 However according to Dr. Barzila, the study found qualities that clearly reflected a positive attitude towards life.
 Most were outgoing, optimistic, easygoing and considered laughter an important part of life.
 Many had a large social network and expressed emotions openly rather than bottling them up.

 This is what we all must strive for, a more outgoing, optimistic, and easygoing life full of laughter and love.
 It may sound like rainbows and cupcakes to some.
-But those who believe that appreciating the smaller, more positive things in life is a bunch of exaggerated prettying of a harsher, crueler, and more rigid world clearly hasn't actually stopped to appreciate the beauty of a rainbow and the deliciousness of a cupcake.
-And to me, that's sad to know that happiness cannot be as easily accessed to them.
-It is all about training your mind to believe it.
+But those who believe that appreciating the smaller, more positive things in life is just a narrow-minded, hopeless-romantic way of covering up the harsher, crueler, and more rigid world clearly hasn't stopped to appreciate the beauty of a rainbow and the deliciousness of a cupcake.
+And to me, it's sad to know that happiness cannot be as easily accessed to them.
+Because ultimately it is all about training your mind to believe it.